uhf62/uhf62.co.uk/_posts/2019-03-04-integrityerror-in-django-migration.markdown

 DETAIL: Key (event_id)=(the-duplicate-key) already exists.
 ```

-Taking [a Pythonic "easier to ask for forgiveness than permission" approach](https://docs.python.org/3/glossary.html#term-eafp), my first attempt at this was to wrap the call to save in a try … except block:
+Taking [a pythonic "easier to ask for forgiveness than permission" approach](https://docs.python.org/3/glossary.html#term-eafp), my first attempt at this was to wrap the call to save in a try … except block:

 ```python
 try: